93jy/quartz/content/private/BK_Building a Second Brain.md

   647-649

-Information becomes knowledge —personal, embodied, verified—only when we put it to use.
+==Information becomes knowledge —personal, embodied, verified—only when we put it to use.
 You gain confidence in what you know only when you know that it works.
-Until you do, it’s just a theory.
+Until you do, it’s just a theory.==

 Notes